tianheg/til/docs/git/commit-messages-guide.md

 categories:
   - git
 tags:
-  -
 ---
 # Commit Messages Guide

 [source](https://github.com/RomuloOliveira/commit-messages-guide)

-## Why are commit messages important?
+## Why are commit messages important

 - To speed up and streamline code reviews
 - To help in the understanding of a change